Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

-The existence of hyperbolic submanifolds is the simplest part of the conjecture.
-Let us explain the reason of making the other statements.
-The dispersive part of (\ref{EQ}) for an infinitely long capillary water jet, at least at the linear level, enjoys dispersive estimates, yielding $t^{-1/2}$ decay in magnitude.
+The existence of hyperbolic submanifolds, guaranteed by Theorem \ref{Main1}, is the most accessible aspect of the conjecture.
+To motivate the remaining statements, note that dispersive part of (\ref{EQ}) for an infinitely long capillary water jet enjoys dispersive estimates, yielding $t^{-1/2}$ decay in magnitude, at least at the linear level.
 The vector field method combined with normal form argument, as in \cite{DIPP2017,IoPu2019}, may be used to study the integral equation (\ref{Int_Eq_Center}) and lead to global-in-time existence.
-In particular, this might allow one to close the fixed point argument and construct $M_{\st\cen}$ and $M_{\unst\cen}$.
-On the other hand, experimental facts strongly suggests the formation of neck-pinch singularities for (\ref{EQ}) under long-wave perturbations.
-Even though formal and numerical analysis have been extensively conducted (see for example \cite{Eggers2000,EgVi2008,day1998self}), the mathematical theory is still largely unavailable.
+In particular, this could potentially close the fixed point argument to construct $M_{\st\cen}$ and $M_{\unst\cen}$.
+On the other hand, experimental facts strongly suggest the formation of neck-pinch singularities for (\ref{EQ}) under long wave perturbations.
+Despite the physical significance and the extensive literature on formal and numerical analysis (e.g. \cite{Eggers2000,EgVi2008,day1998self,ZSL2019}), the mathematical theory remains largely unavailable.
+Construction of neck-pinch singularity should be a most challenging and exciting project in the study for hydrodynamical free boundary problems.